-Missy Olive's brother Mac is the foundation of her mission for ABA.
+Missy Olive's brother Mac is the foundation of her mission for Applied Behavior Analysis .
 In her early teens Missy, along with her 3 other brothers, traveled with her Mom and Mac to his ABA therapy.
 She credits her pursuit of helping children to working with her family to help Mac complete his ABA homework.
 Her mother's legacy remains a strong influence because of her determination to make life better for her brother.

 Mac is still a very big part of Missy's life.
 He is a constant influence on her and her family.
-Missy lives with her husband Norm and his two daughters, her "bonus children", as she calls them.
+Missy lives with her husband, Norm, and his two daughters, her "bonus children", as she calls them.
 She grew up in Lawrenceburg, Tennessee and has lived in Nashville, Minneapolis, Reno and Austin, Texas before settling down in Woodbridge, Connecticut.
 Her hobbies include running, cycling, Gluten-free baking, and traveling.
-She has been to 49 of the 50 states and plans to visit Alaska in 2017.
+She has been to all 50 states.